-Figure 8 details the causes of the 22 fatalities recorded in 2003 whereas Figure 9 shows the percentage of the main causes over the last 5 years.
-In 2003 8 fatalities, i.e. 40%, were due to road accidents.
+Figure 8 details the causes of the 12 fatalities recorded in 2004 and Figure 9 shows the percentage of the main causes over the last 5 years.
+In 2004 5 fatalities, i.e. 40%, were due to road accidents.
 After a temporary dip in 2002, road remains the main cause of fatalities.
-Again this year there were four deaths related to fires and explosions, hazards associated to our industry.
-Notably a retail contractor fatality due to a third party violent action was reported for the first time.
+Again this year there were four deaths related to fires and explosions, hazards associated with our industry.